 Inside: How to build self-confidence to propel your job search forward.
 5 strategies to feel great about yourself so you can convince others of your awesome!
 Listen here.

-If you’re seeking to make a career change in 2020, you’re going to need something pretty important.
+If you’re seeking to make a career change, you’re going to need something pretty important.
 Super important.
 Mega colossal important!
 And I’m not going to bury the lead on this any further.

 You need to build self-confidence.